MATH130 Fundamentals of Modern Mathematics 1

 Assignments are handwritten answers to questions that explore in more detail the lecture material over the previous 2 weeks.

-Tutorial problems examine the lecture material over the past 4 lectures and are completed in the tutorials.
-These are assessed on the basis of completion of the tutorial problems.
+Tutorial problems examine the lecture material over the past 4 lectures as well as providing help solving problems like those in the assignments.
+When we're doing face to face teaching, these are assessed on the basis of completion of the tutorial problems.
+When we're online, these will be replaced by online help session which are not assessed.

 There are no terms requirements for this paper.